• Share this on:

 Tips:

-4. What are the prices for cardamom?
+4. What are the prices of cardamom on the European market?

-It is also important to realise that trade prices and retail prices for cardamom are not directly linked.
+Although there are a handful of countries producing cardamom, only Guatemalan and Indian production influence international prices significantly.
+It is important to realise that trade prices and retail prices for cardamom are not directly linked.
 The margins you can receive as an exporter may differ.
 They are influenced by factors such as:

 • Country of origin